-View the Network Properties tab of the utility network layer properties to determine at what version of ArcGIS Pro the utility network was created, and whether the utility network configuration and data must be migrated to the latest version.
+View the Network Properties tab of the utility network layer properties to determine the version of ArcGIS Pro used when the utility network was created, and whether the utility network configuration and data must be migrated to the latest version.
 See Utility network layer properties for more information.

 If the network is created at 2.2 or later, no further action is required.